KatherineMichel/digital-commonplace/to-read.md

 http://web.mit.edu/6.055/book/book-draft.pdf | The art of approximation in science and engineering https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-055j-the-art-of-approximation-in-science-and-engineering-spring-2008/readings/book.pdf | The art of approximation in science and engineering

-https://github.com/ripienaar/free-for-dev | ripienaar/free-for-dev: A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 -->